Wn18 Quineville le Bours Neuf le Havre

 Quineville beach with Rommel on one of his many visits to the beaches all along the Atlantikwall.

-I expect he said ''Put more mines in''.
+I expect he said ''Put more out mines''.

 Bouncing Betties.